 - 1.1 This report is the Habitats Regulations Assessment (HRA) of the Mid Sussex District Council Site Allocations Development Plan Document (DPD).
 This HRA report has been prepared by Footprint Ecology on behalf of Mid Sussex District Council.
-It seeks to assess the potential implications of the DPD for European wildlife sites in the vicinity of Mid Sussex District.
+It assesses the potential implications of the DPD for European wildlife sites in the vicinity of Mid Sussex District.
 This report has been written with the benefit of ongoing discussions with planning officers within Mid Sussex District Council, and forms part of the evidence base for the Site Allocations DPD. - 1.2 The Mid Sussex Site Allocations DPD will sit alongside the Mid Sussex District Plan, which was adopted in March 2018, covering a plan period of 2014 to 2031.
 The two plans will work together, along with a number of neighbourhood plans, to provide the direction of sustainable development for Mid Sussex District.
 The District Plan provides the strategy for the District, including a proposed level of development, and includes planning policies to inform development.
 The District Plan includes a number of strategic allocations, which represent the most important sites for delivering growth.
 The Site Allocations DPD specifically focusses on identifying the remaining sites needed to meet growth needs, informed by a range of evidence relating to site sustainability, so that the proposed allocations represent the most optimal locations to meet the needs of the District.
 Local planning documents are regularly reviewed to ensure that they remain up to date in terms of evidence underpinning the identified growth needs, and national policy, particularly planning policy.
 The Site Allocations DPD also includes a number of policies in addition to the site allocations, which complement the policies within the District Plan, informed by up to date evidence and national policy direction. - 1.3 Plan making undertaken by a local planning authority proceeds through a number of stages, which include public consultations.
 These are set out within the Town and Country Planning (Local Planning) (England) Regulations 2012.
-The current stage of plan making for the Site Allocations DPD is known as the 'Regulation 18' stage and provides a draft version of the plan for public consultation.
-The evidence base will continue to be expanded, and the plan further developed in response to the consultation.
-The plan will be refined and republished at Regulation 19 stage, before being submitted for Examination in Public, a process overseen by the Planning Inspectorate.
-The appointed Examining Inspector will assist the authority to ensure that the plan is sound
+The current stage of plan making for the Site Allocations DPD is known as the 'Regulation 19' stage and is the version of the plan the authority intends to submit to the Planning Inspectorate for Examination in Public, a process overseen by the Planning Inspectorate.
+The appointed Examining Inspector will assist the authority to ensure that the plan is sound through a series of public Hearing Sessions.
+Any modifications required will be consulted upon again before the plan is finally adopted.

-- through a series of public Hearing Sessions.
-Any modifications required will be consulted upon again before the plan is finally adopted. - 1.4 HRA is a key piece of evidence to support a plan and is similarly added to and refined throughout the plan making process, informing and informed by the developing plan.
+- 1.4 HRA is a key piece of evidence to support a plan and is similarly added to and refined throughout the plan making process, informing and informed by the developing plan.
 This HRA report therefore will continue to be worked on with the planning officers and other stakeholders, only providing a final HRA after Examination in Public when any final modifications to the plan are checked. - 1.5 This section provides the background context for this HRA.
 A HRA considers the implications of a plan or project for European wildlife sites, in terms of any possible harm to the habitats and species that form an interest feature of the European sites in close proximity to the proposed plan or project, which could occur as a result of the plan or project being put in place.
 In this instance, the HRA is undertaken at plan level.
 HRA will also be required for development projects coming forward in the future in accordance with the Local Plan.
 An explanation of the HRA assessment process is summarised in this section below, and also described in greater detail in Appendix 1.